Ecohydraulics/hydrobayescal/docs/index.rst

     Have a look at `hydro-informatics.com`_, follow the detailed `Python installation guide for your platform <https://hydro-informatics.com/python-basics/pyinstall.html>`_, and dive into the `Python tutorials <https://hydro-informatics.com/python-basics/python.html>`_

-To install the requirements after installing Anaconda, open Anaconda Prompt (e.g., click on the Windows icon, tap ``anaconda prompt``, and hit ``enter``), and use one of the two following options
+To install the requirements after installing Anaconda, open Anaconda Prompt (e.g., click on the Windows icon, tap ``anaconda prompt``, and hit ``enter``), and use one of the two following options.

 Option 1: Recommended
 ~~~~~~~~~~~~~~~~~~~~~